 One of the main attractions for people wishing to venture out to Alice Springs is the memorable natural phenomenon that is Uluru.
 While Uluru and Alice Springs are often linked together, they are in fact more than 450 kilometers apart (almost 300 miles) – so be sure to factor travel distances into your plans if you’re hoping to explore both!

 Uluru is a heritage listed natural landmark that's a testament to Australian beauty that no journey to the land down under would be complete without.

 Some of the greatest aspects of visiting Alice Springs are the mythical landscapes and natural sites that encompass this remote and serene space within the country.
 Alice Springs is also renowned for the sheer beauty that surrounds it.
 The blend of uniquely red-ochre tones meshed beautifully with the white gum trees, really sets the scene for this incredible aspect of Australian culture.

 When headed toward Uluru, another key thing to check out includes the Camel Tours.
 By venturing around the gorgeous landscape that is Uluru on the back of a camel, you really get to experience the beauty in an entirely different way.
 With this experience being both inexpensive and available all year round, riding via camel is an invaluable experience that must be experienced by all.

-For anybody interested in travelling to this location, the map above shows the major road link between Alice Springs and Uluru through the Stuart and Lasseter Highways.
+For anybody interested in traveling to this location, the map above shows the major road link between Alice Springs and Uluru through the Stuart and Lasseter Highways.

 Edited and updated by Sarah Megginson.